p-le/devops-todoapp-infra/README.md

 - Generate JSON Service Account Key
 - Download, rename to `service_account.json` and place JSON Service Account Key in root folder of this project
 - Update `GOOGLE_PROJECT` in `terraform.sh`

+Note: Do not push GCP Service Account Key into GitHub Respository

 # Execute Terraform Plan
 ```